mathigon/textbooks/content/graph-theory/content.md

 ## The Travelling Salesman Problem

 ::: column.grow(parent="right")

 Let us think, once more, about networks and maps.
 Imagine that a delivery service has to visit ${tsn}{tsn|8|2,50,1} different cities to distribute parcels.
 We can think of these cities as the vertices in a graph.
-If all of the cities are connected by roads, this is a [[complete graph|cycle|bipartite graph]], so there are <mfrac><mrow>${tsn} × (${tsn} – 1)</mrow><mn>2</mn></mfrac> =
+If all the cities are connected by roads, this is a [[complete graph|cycle|bipartite graph]], so there are <mfrac><mrow>${tsn} × (${tsn} – 1)</mrow><mn>2</mn></mfrac> =
 ${tsn*(tsn-1)/2} edges in total.